 This process is about carefully weighing the potential benefits—like relief from hot flashes, improved sleep, and better vaginal health—against your personal risk factors.
 For women who are considered low-risk, the decision often comes down to personal preference and how much menopausal symptoms are affecting their well-being.
 A thorough discussion with an expert like Dr. Jennifer Berman ensures your treatment plan is built around your specific needs.

-When HRT Is Still the Right Choice
+Understanding When HRT Is Still the Best Option

 For many women, HRT is an incredibly effective tool for reclaiming their quality of life during menopause.
 If you’re struggling with persistent hot flashes, night sweats, mood swings, or brain fog, hormone therapy can offer significant relief.
 It’s not the right fit for everyone, but for the right person, the positive impact can be transformative.